samuelstjean/nlsam/README.md

 You can find the documentation and installation instructions at [![Documentation Status](https://readthedocs.org/projects/nlsam/badge/?version=latest)](http://nlsam.readthedocs.io/en/latest/?badge=latest)

+An Offline version of the documentation is also available [here](https://readthedocs.org/projects/nlsam/downloads/])

 ## How to install

 The easiest way is to go grab a [release][], in which case the downloaded zip file contains everything you need (no python installation required,